yellowme/slack-poll/README.md

 Once done, add a slash command app integration into your slack group.
 For the url, use:
 `your-heroku-url/hello`

+Replace `var  token` with your own slack token.

 For further clarifications, you can follow the tutorial which I followed [here](http://blog.npmjs.org/post/128237577345/how-to-build-a-slackbot-deploy-an-app-to-heroku).